-However, the Media Bill introduced to parliament in November provides almost nothing to support a sustainable, distinctive or progressive future for public service broadcasting in the UK.
-If passed as currently tabled, many of the proposed reforms in the Bill would serve only to further commercialise the broadcasting sector, expose public media organisations to greater political interference, and diminish the range, quality and public value of content made for UK audiences.
+However, the government's draft Media Bill provides almost nothing to support a sustainable, distinctive or progressive future for public service broadcasting in the UK.
+If passed as currently drafted, many of the proposed reforms in the Bill would serve only to further commercialise the broadcasting sector, expose public media organisations to greater political interference, and diminish the range, quality and public value of content made for UK audiences.